thehejik/infra/terraform-openSUSE-microOS-combustion-libvirt-x86_64/README.md

 ## Virtual machines access

 VMs deployed by these terraform states are using `root:linux` credentials by default.
-The default password can be changed in `combustion-script` file.
+The default password can be changed via `combustion-script`.

 For access over ssh use `ssh -i id_ecdsa_shared root@<node_address>`